About Winter Activities in Meribel

 In winter S3V offer 'tubing' as a winter activity.
 Everyday during the afternoon and for apres ski you can whizz and slide down the slopes in an inflatable ring.
 Definitely an adrenaline filled and fun activity for groups and families.
 Head to one of the S3V lift pass offices to book your tubing fun!

 Raquette à Neige or Snow-shoeing in and around Meribel is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots and take a few snacks and some water with you.
-Either set out on your own, or join a group led by a knowledgeable local guide or activity company and explore the hidden parts of the ski area.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire or buy snowshoes from most Sports Shops.
-Grab a trail map from the Tourist Office and be sure to check the weather forecast before you go.
+Don't forget to wear comfortable and waterproof boots.
+Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
+Be sure to check the weather forecast before you go.

 Snowmobile / Skidooing